 Understand Microsoft Teams apps and their capabilities

 This article helps you understand the types of apps and where from your users access those apps.
-To learn more about the use of apps, read Overview of apps for end-users.

 - Core apps that are part of Teams.